kshetline/tubular_time/README.md

 In specifying a time, the minimum needed is a 0-23 value for `hrs` / `hour`.
 All other unspecified time fields will be treated as 0.

-As discussed earlier when parsing strings, ambiguous times due to Daylight Saving Time default to the earlier of two times.
+As discussed earlier, concerning parsing time strings, ambiguous times due to Daylight Saving Time default to the earlier of two times.
 You can, however, use `occurrence: 2` to explicitly specify the later time.
 An explicit `utcOffset` can also accomplish this disambiguation.

 ## Reading individual `DateTime` fields